Tuesday, November 11, 2008

 Carbon to Collaboration Launched in 2005, the Clinton Global Initiative’s (CGI) mission is to solve global problems that affect the quality of human life.
 Cisco is a CGI partner as

 it aligns with the company’s strategy to reduce dependency on physical travel by investing in collaboration technologies that help reduce carbon emissions.
 This is demonstrated by Cisco’s commitment to reduce its C02 emissions by 10 percent, primarily through a 20 percent reduction in employee travel.
 During Fiscal Year 2007, Cisco successfully decoupled its growth in employees and earnings from an increase in carbon emissions due to air travel, which fell 14 percent over the previous year, normalized by sales revenue.
+Cisco is also investing $15 million through its Connected Urban Development initiative to create urban communications’ infrastructures that demonstrate how network connectivity can reduce carbon emissions for cities, countries, and individuals.

 Connected Urban Development

-Why: The result will be a blueprint of best practices and methodologies that can be used as a reference by other cities.
+•Why: The result will be a blueprint of best practices and methodologies that can be used as a reference by other cities.
 These blueprints will be replicated to additional cities during the second phase and scaled on a global basis in the third phase.

 Cisco EcoBoard